Auslegung/Connect-Four/README.md

       b.  and there is an active game, ii.   a popup box asks the player if they really want to reset the game,
           a.    and they do,
-            i.    remove all pieces from the board, ii.   text appears indicating whose turn it is, iii.  appropriate-colored game piece appears above the middle column.
+            i.    the game is reset.
           b.    and they do not,
             i.    nothing happens.